tiagofreire-pt/rpi_uputronics_stratum1_chrony/README.md

 ## Enable support for PTP Hardware Clock (PHC) on the Ethernet chip

-Raspberry Pi 5 has a PTP clock within the Ethernet chip, so we leverage that to have another high performance reference clock in Chrony
+Raspberry Pi 5 has a PTP clock within the Ethernet chip, so we leverage that to have another high performance reference clock in Chrony.

+As chronyd does	not synchronise	the NIC	clock, it assumes the clock is running free.
+So, we need to use ptp4l and phc2sys to sync the PHC with the system time.

 > sudo apt update && sudo apt install linuxptp -y